-For isolated power supply designs requiring low levels of radiated and conducted emissions, the following recommendations can help minimize emissions from SN6507 and its surrounding components:
+For isolated power supply designs requiring low levels of radiated and conducted emissions, the following recommendations can help minimize emissions from SN6507-Q1 and its surrounding components:

-- Ensure a push-pull isolation transformer with low parasitics, like leakage inductance and parasitic capacitance, is used. - Use low-emissions rectifier diodes, like PMEG200G20ELRX or equivalent. - Configure SN6507 for its slowest slew-rate setting. - Include a snubber circuit on the secondary-side of the isolation transformer.
+- Ensure a push-pull isolation transformer with low parasitics, like leakage inductance and parasitic capacitances, is used to minimize common-mode currents across the isolation barrier and antenna effects in the system. - Use low-emissions rectifier diodes with low recovery times, like PMEG200G20ELRX or equivalent. - Configure SN6507-Q1 for its slowest slew-rate setting to minimize high-frequency content in the switching paths. - Include a snubber circuit on the secondary-side of the isolation transformer to filter high-frequency content in the switching paths.

-Radiated emissions data for SN6507 per CISPR 32 following these recommendations is shown in Figure 9-6.
 Using these configurations may each affect system-level efficiency.
 The SN6507DGQEVM can be used to evaluate these design options.